University of Redlands: Organization

-Students at the university study in one of several schools and centers: College of Arts & Sciences (including the Johnston Center for Integrative Studies, Conservatory of Music, and Center for Spatial Studies); School of Business (including the School of Continuing Studies); School of Education; and Graduate School of Theology.
+Students at the university study in one of several schools and centers: College of Arts & Sciences (including the Johnston Center for Integrative Studies, Institute for Geospatial Impact, Conservatory of Music, Kodály Center, The Stauffer Center for Science, Mathematics & Environmental Studies, and School of Performing Arts); School of Business & Society (including Presidio Center for Sustainable Solutions, Woodbury Business Institute, Center for Spatial Business, Institute for Geospatial Impact, and Banta Center for Ethical and Purposeful Leadership); School of Education (including Center for Educational Justice and REAL Lab); and Graduate School of Theology (including Shaw Chaplaincy Institute and Graduate Theological Union).

 College of Arts and Sciences

 The College of Arts and Sciences (CAS) serves approximately 2,400 undergraduate students and 100 graduate students from 41 states and 28 countries.

 The college has 187 full-time faculty members serving more than 50 major areas of study.
 Eighty-five percent of full-time faculty have a Ph.D. or terminal degree.
 The student-faculty ratio is approximately 13:1; the average class size is 19.
 Professors or instructors teach all courses and sections.

 Johnston Center for Integrative Studies

 Born in the midst of the Experiential Education Movement, Johnston College is an endowed college that began as an experiment in professor-student mentor relationships and a student-initiated, contract-driven education, and operated as an autonomous unit of the university for approximately 10 years.
 The first class of approximately 30 students graduated in 1972.
 The structure of the educational system was based on seminars (8–10 students), tutorials (3–8), and independent studies.
 In 1979, it was integrated into the College of Arts and Sciences as the Johnston Center for Individualized Studies.
 It operated under that name until the mid-1990s, when it was renamed the Johnston Center for Integrative Studies.

 Today, about 200 Redlands students live and learn together in the Johnston complex, which includes two residence halls and five faculty offices.
 Students design their own majors in consultation with faculty and write contracts for their courses, for which they receive narrative evaluations in lieu of traditional grades.